Walk Old Port with a good day

 Casco Bay Lines →If you want the iconic lighthouse moment, make it an intentional Cape Elizabeth stop instead of squeezing it into the day after you are already tired and hungry.

-Portland Head Light →It is one of the best indoor anchors in town, especially when the weekend wants a little culture between food and waterfront time.
+Portland Head Light →It is one of the best indoor anchors in town, especially for adding a little culture between food and waterfront time.

 Portland Museum of Art →Portland has enough beer culture to fill a whole weekend.
 Pick one neighborhood cluster or one afternoon tasting stretch instead of trying to sample the whole city.